dohyunkim116/ukbiobank-phenotyping-book/_book/06-make_code_dictionary.md

 # Create a master code dictionary for primary care data {#make-code-dictionary}

-To phenotype a clinical event using primary care data, we need to identify a set of codes that represent the outcome of interest.
+To phenotype a clinical event using primary care data, we need to identify a set of codes that represents the outcome of interest.
 To identify these codes, we first curate a master code dictionary which contains all of the codes and descriptions associated with primary care data.
 The master dictionary is a combination of the following types of code dictionaries, which we pull together to generate a master dictionary.:

 - read v2
 - read v3
 - TPP

 The purpose of curating the master dictionary is so that we can subset the master dictionary and create a outcome-specific dictionary.
 For example, for phenotyping diabetes subjects, we would identify a certain set of codes that are known to indicate diabetes, and also search for a certain set of keywords in the descriptions of the codes since each code has multiple descriptions tied to it.
 Then, using diabetes-specific dictionary, we could identify subjects with diabetes from the PCP data.
-Curating outcome-specific dictionary is carried out in `make_outcome_specific_code_dictionary`.
+Curating outcome-specific dictionary is carried out in  \@ref(make-outcome-specific-code-dictionary).

-* Input and output files

-- Input (from `raw_data` folder):
-  - `read_v2_V2.csv`
-  - `read_v3_V2.csv`
-  - `tpp_local.txt`

-- Output:
-  - `full_dict.RDS`

-This step creates master code dictionary for identifying events represented in primary care data.
-The dictionary will be used in phenotyping diabetes, diabetes-related eye disease and diabetes-related kidney as well as control-exclusion events.\par

-We have three different types of codes for identifying events represented in primary care data:

-1. Read v2
-2. Read v3
-3. TPP